Modification Manual

 ParallaxGen

 This program is the easiest and fastest of the Modification Steps.
-As always, ensure you delete the current Output or it will not work.
-If you converted CSVP to use PBR (Community Shaders users) you probably want to enable that option here, and if you swapped from ENB to CS you will want to uncheck ‘Fix Mesh Lighting’ in the top right (not pictured).
-Image
+The correct settings will auto-populate but refer to the image below if you want to double check.
+If you converted CSVP to use PBR (Community Shaders users) you probably want to enable that option here, and if you swapped from ENB to CS you will want to uncheck ‘Fix Mesh Lighting’ in the top right.

 xLODGen